AleynaBeyzaKaan/The-Project-Stroke-Prediction/README.md

 ## Results

-Our model achieves the following performance on :
+Our model achieves the following performance:

 |Classification algorithm|	Accuracy | Accuracy with hyperparameter tuning|
 |------------------------|----------|:----------:|